 - The Letter of Recommendation or the Certificate of Sponsorship from the university

-- A copy of the study permits which may be given by the university
+- A copy of the study permits must be sent to the university

 - Your Curriculum Vitae